-The premise of the series facilitates a high pace and after episode one the danger keeps hitting in consistent waves, continuously raising the stakes.
-While a lot of the season takes place in the plane, the limited time before sunrise makes each landing a frantic situation, and as the plane begins to feel the effects of literally flying around the world, their safety on in the air becomes nearly as insecure as it is on the ground.
+The premise of the series facilitates a high pace, and after episode one, the danger keeps hitting in consistent waves, continuously raising the stakes.
+While a lot of the season takes place in the plane, the limited time before sunrise makes each landing a frantic situation, and as the plane begins to feel the effects of literally flying around the world, their safety in the air becomes nearly as insecure as it is on the ground.

-Into the Night not only balances a cast of characters with diverse experiences and moral outlooks but also characters of seven different nationalities.
+Into the Night Season 1 balances a cast of characters with diverse experiences and moral outlooks and characters of seven different nationalities.
 This means that the language of the series is a patchwork, with English, French, Dutch, Polish, Italian, and more appearing throughout the series in both the English dub and the original French.
 That being said, for those who are still afraid of the one-inch barrier of subtitles, the English dub of the season is so well executed that I didn’t realize I was watching a dub until episode four.

 With all of its storytelling and thrilling strengths, there is one glaring issue in the season: dangling threads.
 While the story is tight for the most part, offering individual character resolutions and a finale that works well, there are small pieces of environmental issues that are called out as important but don’t truly see an explanation or even an exploration.
 Given the finale, these open notes could very well be picked up in a season two, but with one not yet confirmed, it leaves questions opened that could have at least been confronted even if they weren’t answered.

-When all is said and done, Into the Night is a thrilling series that keeps you at the edge of your seat from the first episode and ups the anty every episode after.
+When all is said and done, Into the Night Season 1 is a thrilling series that keeps you at the edge of your seat from the first episode and ups the ante every episode after.
 This series not only puts you into a roaring disaster narrative but offers moral and political commentary along the way.

-Into the Night is streaming exclusively on Netflix.
+Into the Night Season 1 and Season 2 are streaming exclusively on Netflix.

 Into the Night